Philanthropic Funding Supports California Project Homekey

 California has allotted $750 million in funding from the federal Coronavirus Relief Fund to assist local public entities in purchasing and converting buildings into service-enriched homes.
 In addition, the state has appropriated $50 million in general fund dollars to pay for the operating costs.

 Because the state’s capacity to fund operating reserves is limited, under-resourced cities and counties are particularly challenged in developing feasible housing under Project Homekey.
-Enterprise’s deployment of $45 million – $25 million from Kaiser Permanente and $20 million from Blue Shield of California – will support additional needed operational and supportive services, and reinforce the pathway to safe, affordable and sustainable homes for California’s most vulnerable.
+Enterprise’s deployment of $46 million – $25 million from Kaiser Permanente, $20 million from Blue Shield of California and $1 million from the Chan Zuckerberg Initiative – will support additional needed operational and supportive services, and reinforce the pathway to safe, affordable and sustainable homes for California’s most vulnerable.

 These philanthropic dollars will help some cities achieve functional zero homelessness, while helping other jurisdictions explore innovative solutions such as modular construction.
 The grants will leverage Enterprise’s expertise in providing technical assistance and build the capacity of trusted housing and service providers supporting our homeless Californians.